2009 Cataño oil refinery fire: Local Response

 Puerto Rico Governor Luis Fortuño declared a state of emergency, and activated the Puerto Rico National Guard to support firefighters and aid the injured.
-Also, schools in the San Juan Metro Area were cancelled for the day, some schools near the explosion area were closed until 4 days after the explosion due to people who were evacuated.
+Also, schools in the San Juan Metro Area were cancelled for the day, and some schools near the explosion area were closed until 4 days after the explosion due to evacuations.

 Governmental Aid

 President Barack Obama separately declared a federal state of emergency in Puerto Rico, clearing the way for U.S. federal agencies to coordinate disaster relief and authorizing the use of federal funds.
 Fighting the fire has cost the local Puerto Rican government more than $6.4 million, as of October 25.
 The United States Army announced that the explosion and fire had closed nearby Fort Buchanan until further notice.

 Authorities built a temporary pipe to San Juan Bay in order to bring seawater to extinguish the fire, but the fire was extinguished before it could be used.
 Fire fighting foam was supplied from the nearby United States Virgin Islands.
 Luis Fortuño announced on October 25 that the fire had been extinguished, and estimated the initial cost to fight the fire at $6.4 million.